GavinTian1991/EECE571G_BLOCKCHAIN/reports/EECE571G_White_Paper_TBD.md

 #### Inquire

 Under Inquire, firstly, voters can check their account share details which includes: Total share, Total Votes, Votes Used, Available Votes, Number of voted Candidates , Remaining Times to Modify My Vote(MAX 3 times); Secondly, voter can see their current votes record;
-Thirdly, voter can change their previous votes, however, the maximum time of change votes is 3, also, only the voter has the authority to change the votes, others do not have right to modify record.
+Thirdly, voter can change their previous votes based on their votes record, however, the maximum time of change votes is 3.
+Also, only the voter has the authority to change the votes, others do not have right to modify record.
 The security and authority is guaranteed by the blockchain.

 #### Results